 Yellow Journalism

-As newspapers competed against each other, they sensationalized the news, exaggerating events and focusing on scandals.
-This tactic is called yellow journalism.
+As newspapers competed against each other, they sensationalized the news, exaggerating events and focusing on scandals, a tactic is called yellow journalism.

 Modern yellow journalism is attributed to Joseph Pulitzer who used sensational headlines to sell copies of his New York City crime newspaper The World.
 By doing so, Pulitzer turned news into entertainment, and it paid off.
 The Sunday edition of The World passed the 250,000-copies-sold mark in 1889.